 It is not cool to leave dogs in hot cars.
 Please follow the advise of Parks Victoria, Corangamite Shire and the RSPCA and find other arrangements for your pet on hot days.

 Just a hop, skip and jump from the world famous 12 Apostles and Gibson Steps, Princetown is a perfect base for visitors.
 Dominated by the Gellibrand River Estuary and with plenty of nearby attractions including the 12 Apostles Gourmet Trail.

-A large coastal village located just a few minutes drive form Loch Ard Gorge and the 12 Apostles.
+A large coastal village located just a few minutes drive from Loch Ard Gorge and the 12 Apostles.
 It is host to some fantastic dining experiences, shops and a beautiful protected beach and bay.
 Stay and see the sunset from the Jetty (there are so many sunset experiences in the area you'll have to stay a few nights!)

 Nestled on the edge of the Bay of Islands Coastal Park on the Curdies River.
 A great base for exploring the coast, ocean or estuary fishing or even a round of golf (we thinks it's the best view from a golf course in the world!).